samkap/eleventy-netlify-boilerplate/posts/2022-11-14-an-interview-with-indeed-s-design-team-a-conversation-about-building-inclusive-spaces-through-everyday-allyship.md

 - book

 ---
-Recently, Indeed's Design team interviewed me about Inclusive Design Communities, my new book with @abookapart.
+Recently, Indeed's Design team interviewed me about Inclusive Design Communities, my new book with A Book Apart.
 The interview is called “Sam Kapila: Small acts can invite more voices into design communities.”

 In the interview, the Indeed design team and I spoke about inclusion in many different ways including: